jaskirat1616/FusionMCP/README.md

 - "Draw a circle with radius 20mm at coordinates (5, 5)"
 - "Extrude the sketch by 15mm"
 - "Create a revolved feature from the selected profile"
+- "Create a cylinder with radius 3mm and height 15mm at the origin"

 ## Architecture